hyla167/OS-sim/README.md

 `heap_3`: test OOM error due to stack-heap overlap
 # Future improvements
 1. **Optimize memory allocation**: In the current implementation, the size of vma is not reduced even when all of its allocated regions are freed.
-Further versions can modify this so that the stack (heap) size is reduced when its top-most (bottom-most) region is freed.
+Further versions can modify this so that the stack/heap size is reduced when its top-most  page is freed (check `heap_4` for an example)
 2. **Dirty bit**: Currently, modifying a page does not change its corresponding dirty bit in PTE.
 Further versions can implement this functionality to reduce page replacement time.
 ----
 Note: Default page replacement policy is **FIFO**.
 To use **LRU** instead, make sure it is defined in `os-cfg.h`: `#define LRU`